 The French Riviera in the 1950’s & 60’s was the Ultimate Cocktail- La Riviera Francaise

-a place where film stars & starlets, painters, sculptors, gamblers, ex-kings, jazz musicians, nobility, shipping magnets, directors, politicians, race car drivers, pin-up girls, conductors, writers, prima donnas, playboys, choreographers & film producers flocked to
+a place where film stars & starlets, painters, sculptors, gamblers, ex-kings, jazz musicians, nobility, shipping magnets, directors, politicians, race car drivers, pin-up girls, conductors, writers, prima donnas, playboys, choreographers & film producers flocked to “The Mediterranean with its golden islands in the sun, with cloudless coasts and a magic sky” (translated from the Operette “Mediterrannee”)

 A time where the youth rebel against an atmosphere of stuffy conventionality, music ranges from jazz to rock and roll.
 All-inclusive vacations are introduced, the sound barrier is broken, outer space is conquered, air travel is fashionable and the jet set goes to summer on the Cote d’Azur.
 Brigette Bardot introduces us to St. Tropez, Liz Taylor & co. go to Cap Ferrat, Grace Kelly marries Prince Ranier of Monaco, Henri Matisse is residing in Nice and Julia Childs builds a home near Cannes.